Interconnection Process

 For safety, PEC requires all distributed generation (DG) systems to be approved prior to installation.
 All previously installed and approved systems adding another DG resource or additional capacity to existing systems are required to complete a new application and must receive permission to operate.
 Per PEC’s Tariff and Business Rules, a member shall not generate on their DG system until PEC provides permission to operate (PTO) through our interconnection process.

-For more information, please see our distributed generation interconnection rates or contact us at [email protected]
+For more information, please see our distributed generation interconnection rates or contact us at [email protected].

 Learn more about PEC’s Interconnection Application Process and online application tool, PowerClerk, by viewing PowerClerk’s Basic User Guide Video.